burhantvohra/linkedin/README.md

-# linkedin
+LinkedIn Automation Script

-LinkedIn Code Flow
+Code Flow Overview
+This script automates interactions on LinkedIn, such as logging in, liking, commenting, and reposting on posts.
+Below is an overview of the main code flow:

-1) Connection Verification
+1. Connection Verification
-	--> Ensure an active internet connection before starting the script.
+Ensure an active internet connection before running the script.
-	--> Continuously monitor the internet connection throughout execution.
+Continuously monitor the connection to prevent interruptions.

-2) Login Process
+2. Login Process
-	--> New Users: Perform a fresh login and save cookies for future sessions.
+New Users: Perform a fresh login and save cookies for future sessions.
-	--> Returning Users: Authenticate using saved cookies.
+Returning Users: Authenticate using previously saved cookies for a faster login process.

-3) Main Loop
+3. Main Loop
-	--> Begin each iteration by verifying the internet connection.
+Start each iteration by checking for an internet connection.
-	--> Save the post link in a file named Link.txt for reference.
+Save each post link to Link.txt for reference.
-	--> For each corresponding post, perform the specified actions (like, comment, repost), and then proceed to the next post.
+For each post, perform the required actions (like, comment, repost), then move to the next post.
-	--> When reaching the last post on the page, scroll to load additional posts and continue the operations on the newly loaded content.
+When reaching the last post on the page, scroll down to load more posts and repeat the process.
-	--> Regularly monitor the internet connection, and every 2 minutes, pause the script for 1 minute before resuming the loop.
+Periodically check the internet connection and, every 2 minutes, pause the script for 1 minute before resuming the loop.